Aleksandr Karelin: Wrestling career

-In the 1988 Olympic final Karelin came close to losing to Rangel Gerovski, but with 50 seconds left managed to execute his signature Karelin Lift and won.
+In the 1988 Olympic final Karelin beat Rangel Gerovski, by executing his signature Karelin Lift and won.
 With his win, Karelin became the youngest Greco-Roman wrestler to become an Olympic champion at super heavyweight (130 kg) at the age of 21 years and two days.
+At the 1992 Summer Olympic Games in Barcelona, Karelin won one of the fastest Olympic wrestling matches, pinning Ioan Grigoraş in only 14 seconds.
 At the 1996 Summer Olympic Games in Atlanta, Karelin faced American Matt Ghaffari for the gold medal.
 Karelin had come off a shoulder surgery and looked vulnerable against a strong Ghaffari, who was able to repel Karelin's efforts to lift and slam him, forcing Karelin to use all of his skill and experience to defend a 1–0 lead.

-After going 13 years undefeated in international competition and six years without giving up a point, he lost 0–1 to Rulon Gardner of the United States in the final of the Sydney Olympics.
+After going 13 years undefeated in international competition and six years without giving up a point, he eventually lost 0–1 to Rulon Gardner of the United States in the final of the Sydney Olympics.
+Karelin had previously beaten Gardner in 1997 with a score of 5–0 and throwing him three times.
+His loss to Gardner is considered one of the biggest upsets in sports history.
 His loss in the final of the Sydney Olympics was his first and only international loss, having previously been unbeaten throughout his international career.
 Karelin retired from competitions in 2000.

+Thus his only two losses at the senior level were in finals, those ultimately being the 1987 USSR Championships to Rostorotsky, and 2000 Summer Olympics to Gardner.
+However, both of his losses are considered controversial, with him also only losing to both opponents by a single point.
+Some argue, such as Finnish former wrestler Tuomo Karila, that Gardner should not have been awarded the point, and that Karelin should have won.
+Karelin lost a few matches at the junior level, but his senior level record was an astounding 887–2.

+Karelin holds the record for most world-level gold medals at 12, the most for either freestyle or Greco-Roman wrestling in men's competitions, and also holds the joint-record for most medals at the world-level, with 13, which is tied with the American wrestler Bruce Baumgartner.

+In addition to his wrestling success, twice was Karelin the winner of the Spartakiad of the Peoples of the USSR, in 1986 and 1991.